-AZ Tax Credit for Contributions to Qualifying Charitable Organizations
+In Tax Year 2018, Taxpayers making Contributions to Qualifying Charitable Organizations and filing:

 By making a donation to WHEAT, you will be helping someone begin to help themselves within our community.
 Think of it as a down payment on their future.